lquesada/ComfyUI-Starter-Workflows/README.md

 Check ComfyUI here: https://github.com/comfyanonymous/ComfyUI

 # starter-person.json
-A workflow to generate pictures of people and optionally upscale them, with the default settings adjusted to obtain good results fast.
+A workflow to generate pictures of people and optionally upscale them x4, with the default settings adjusted to obtain good results fast.

 Instructions can be found within the workflow.